nepenth/knowledge-base/README.md

 ### Ergonomics <a name="ergonomics"></a>
-The Ergonomics category provides guidance on designing and optimizing workspaces to reduce discomfort, fatigue, and injury, promoting overall well-being and productivity.
-This category includes resources on workspace setup, covering topics such as furniture configuration, equipment placement, and best practices for creating a comfortable working environment.
+The Ergonomics category provides guidance on designing and optimizing workspaces to promote comfort, efficiency, and safety.
+This includes resources on workspace setup to help reduce the risk of injury and improve overall worker well-being.
 *Subcategories: Workspace Setup*
 *Items: 1*